-This question is not possible to answer for two main reasons:
+This question is not possible with precise certainty to answer with precise certainty for two main reasons:

 - Because of varying levels of radiation and the different ways in which people hold their phones, there is no way to know what your exposures are (and thus, what your actual risk might be), just from saying “I use my iPhone to make calls for an hour a day.”